0xJett/0xJett/README.md

 For whatever reason that brought you here, welcome to my github profile.
 I hope you're having a decent day.
 I'm an front-end developer at MyShell.

-- 🔭 I’m currently working with an awesome team which aims to reshape the future of Web3 robot creation platforms, infinitely igniting creative potential.
+- 🔭 I'm currently working with an awesome team which aims to reshape the future of Web3 robot creation platforms, infinitely igniting creative potential.
-- 🌱 I’m striving to become a web3 full-stack front-end engineer every single day, in the meantime I'm learning Node.js.
+- 🌱 I'm striving to become a web3 full-stack front-end engineer every single day, in the meantime I'm learning Node.js.
-- 🥘 I’m cooking up some content and building a new portfolio.
+- 🥘 I'm cooking up some content and building a new portfolio.

 <div align="center" dir="auto">